The Rearrange project

 “Although Sarah is a relatively new author we loved the fact that she volunteers in schools and that she really understands the way children view the world.
 Her work has a strong moral core while maintaining a modern voice, elements that shone through during the selection process.”

-Louise Wilkinson, Information and Learning Manager, Child Brain Injury Trust
+Louise Wilkinson, Head of Information and Learning, Child Brain Injury Trust